rawmain/av-app-android-wallet-ui/how-to-use-app.md

 1. Go to the browser application on your device and enter "https://verifier.eudiw.dev"
 2. Tap the first option (selectable) and pick the fields you want to share (e.g. "Family Name" and "Given Name")
 3. Tap "Next" and then "Authorize".
-4. When asked to open the wallet app tap "Open".
+4. When asked to open the AV app tap "Open".
 5. You will be returned to the app to the "Request" screen.
 Tap "Share".
 6. Enter the PIN you added in the initial steps.
 7. On success tap "Continue".